EarnestHunks/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a serious project
+0-iam_betty is about changing a user